nrfconnect/sdk-nrf/samples/cellular/modem_callbacks/README.rst

 1. |connect_kit|
 #. |connect_terminal|
 #.
-Power on or reset your nRF9160 DK.
+Power on or reset your nRF91 Series DK.
 #.
 Observe that the sample starts, initializes the modem, changes functional mode and shuts down the modem.

 Sample output